 Humidity control when growing cannabis is vitally important for plants.
 Generally, cannabis plants in the growth phase benefit from more humidity than when they enter the flowering phase.

 Flowering stage: Cannabis plants typically perform better with lower humidity levels during flowering to avoid mold problems.
 While there is no perfect range, it is advisable to reduce relative humidity to around 40% to 55%, favoring the lower end during late flowering.
-Temperature ranges between 20°C and 26°C are suitable.
+Temperature ranges between 20°C and 26°C (68°F and 78°F) are suitable.

 Selecting the Best Cannabis Strains for Indoor Cannabis Growth